 I have only one prediction for 2008.
 I think we’re finally about to see the useful combination of the 4 W’s – Who, What, Where, and When.

 “We do a great job as a culture of “when”.
-Using GMT I can say this particular moment in time and we have a great consensus about what that means…We also do a very good job of “where” – with GPS we have latitude and longitude and can specify a precise location on the planet…The remaining two Ws – we are not doing a great job of.” #
+Using GMT I can say this particular moment in time and we have a great consensus about what that means…We also do a very good job of “where” – with GPS we have latitude and longitude and can specify a precise location on the planet…The remaining two Ws – we are not doing a great job of.”

 I’d argue that the social networks are now really honing in on “who”, and despite having few open standards for “what” data (other than UPC) there is no shortage of “what” data amongst all the “what” providers.
-Every product vendor has their own version of a product identifier or serial number (such as Amazon’s ASIN
+Every product vendor has their own version of a product identifier or serial number (such as Amazon’s ASIN, for example).

 We’ve seen a lot of online services solving problems in these areas either by isolating specific pieces of data or combining the data in specific ways.
 But nobody has yet integrated all 4 in a meaningful way.